josephwb/Start_repos/README.md

 You will see the hidden directory `.git`.
 Wee!

-### Pushing Code
+### Pushing Local Code To The Remote Repository
+The first step is to add local files to the staging area: this essentially marks files to be uploaded ('pushed').
+Git does neat things like keeping track of file _differences_ rather than entire files, but we do not have to worry about that here.

-Add files to be pushed:
+To add files to be pushed:

 	git add .

-"." adds everything that differs from the repository.
+"." adds _everything_ locally that differs from the remote repository.
+You probably do not want do this if you have a bunch of temporary files (e.g., test data) in the repository that you do not want to share.
+You only typically use this if 1) you are starting from scratch and want to push _everything_, or 2) you keep your repo directory immaculately clean.

 To restrict it to file "foo.txt":

 	git add foo.txt

 You can also restrict things to only *edited* files: those that are already part of the repository (i.e., were added previously, but have since changed).
 This will skip any "new" files.
+This is the most common way I work.

 	git add -u

-Commit files:
+You are now ready to 'commit' the marked files.
+Each commit requires a brief message describing the edits made.
+Make this message as descriptive as possible, as this will assit later if one neds to search through past changes.

 	git commit -m "some message about the commit"

-Push already:
+Finally, we can push to the remote repository:

 	git push origin master

 There are, of course, a lot of other commands, but these are the ones you will use often.
 There are tons of git cheatsheets online.

 ### Multiple Computers
 You might want to use multiple computers for code development (say, work and home).
 You will therefore want to make sure code is synced across your machines.
+This also applies when collaborating with other people.
 The simplest way to do this is to commit all changes when leaving one machine:

 	git add .
 	git commit -m "latest version"